Kenon Holdings Ltd. research snapshot

 KEN AI Trading Strategy Framework

 The KEN AI trading strategy is a rules-based framework, not personalized advice.
-For a holding company with limited liquidity and concentrated ownership, income-oriented and event-driven approaches are more relevant than momentum trading.
+For a concentrated holding company with limited liquidity and a high dividend, income and event-driven approaches are more relevant than momentum trading.

 Income / dividend capture